imgbot/Imgbot/README.md

 # ImgBot

-ImgBot crawls all your image files in GitHub and submits pull requests after applying a lossless compression.
+ImgBot crawls through all your image files in GitHub and submits pull requests after applying a lossless compression.
 This will make the file size go down, but leave the dimensions and quality just as good.

 ![screenshot](https://imgbot.net/images/screen.png?cache=2)